Computers are a part of our daily lives, that is just a simple fact of life nowadays. We shop, socially engage, and do business through technology.

 An Anne Arundel man cyberstalking his ex-girlfriend was sentenced to 4 years in prison.
 He intentionally sent himself harassing texts and emails from her account after hacking her accounts.
 The man went so far as to get a protective order against her and have her arrested and jailed.
 He was essentially weaponizing the court system to get back at her.

-JC Law understands law enforcement's eagerness to press charges against an individual they believe committed a computer crime but knows that appearances are not the whole story.
+The Law Office of James E. Crawford, Jr. & Associates, LLC understands law enforcement’s eagerness to press charges against an individual they believe committed a computer crime but knows that appearances are not the whole story.

 Identity theft comes in many forms, such as credit identity theft, tax identity theft, child identity theft, medical identity theft, and criminal identity theft.
 Being a part of a data breach at a large company likely means personal information has been stolen but in massive numbers.
 The top way hackers gain access to confidential information is through data breaches.